LoginRadius/engineering-portal/content/JWT-vs-Sessions-for-Authentication/index.md

 When using server-side sessions, you do not know who is currently logged into your application as this can be useful to inflict the history of what a person is currently doing.
 It’s a better idea to use sessions in industries like health care, banking, insurance, or companies that deal with money.
 It's also good to note that JWT is signed and anyone can read it or get an idea of how data or ID is structured, or how many rows data has, which is not the case for sessions as the data is not visible to users.

+## Bandwidth Consumption

+Session cookies take up very little bandwidth, whereas the bandwidth consumption will be a little bit higher for the JWT based approach because the tokens tend to get bigger and you have the signature you have to send along for each follow up request, whereas if you have the session cookie, it's really small because its just the session ID that is being sent over.

 ## Revoking roles and privileges in JWT and session-based systems

 A lot of breaches that happen in companies is a result of an internal breach from an employee or insider that is stealing data or doing weird things.
 It is really important to be able to revoke privileges immediately.
 Imagine a scenario where one guy is locked in and he has admin rights and let's say the token is valid for like 10 minutes or so.
 If for whatever reason you don't want that person to have admin privileges anymore, you can easily revoke the person's access if you use sessions, but might find it difficult if you use JSON web tokens.